DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 4.md

 | Function Generator, f          |               |              |

-DC Supply
+DC Supply using multimeter
 We connected the DC supply to the breadboard with the negative and the positive terminals connected to the power rails.
-Using the multimeter, we measured the voltage supplied by connecting the terminals of the
+Using the multimeter, we measured the voltage supplied by connecting the terminals of the multimeter with the power rail.

+DC Supply using Oscilloscope
+We connected the oscilloscope

 ### Relate Quantities and forming relationships